 Crowdfunding continues to grow in popularity.
 It is a way to democratize the world of real estate investing, which historically has only been open to super-wealthy Americans.
 Its growth and positive outcomes have led to several changes being made in the space.
 Mark Roderick, our guest today, joins us to unpack these developments and the positive influence that they will have on real estate investing.
-In this episode, Mark presents an overview of the current crowdfunding space.
+In this episode, Mark presents an overview of SEC Title III crowdfunding and the current crowdfunding space.

 Watch the episode here:

 He talks about the difference between SEC Title II, III, and IV, and some of the evolution that has happened over time.
 He then dives further into SEC Title III crowdfunding, which used to be the ‘ugly stepchild.’
 Previously, this title was highly restrictive, both for investors and for broker-dealers.
 These restrictions meant that not only was there very little money to be made for brokers but that investors steered clear of it.
 Mark walks us through the Title III changes and how by increasing the deal size for the brokers and the investment size for investors, it is going to transform the title completely.
 The revisions have eliminated glaring inconsistencies while increasing accessibility to different kinds of investors.
 Mark also sheds light on other SEC changes, some of the drawbacks of starting a funding portal, and future Title III changes we can expect to see.
 Be sure to tune in today!

 - Learn more about Mark and his expertise as a crowdfunding attorney

 - An overview of the crowdfunding basics and the difference between Title II, III, and IV.